nerlihmax/nerlihmax/README.md

 - Dart
 - Basic skills in Java, C
 - trying my best with Rust
-- (interested in Haskell and ML family at all)
+- (interested in Haskell and Closure)
-- Like functional programming concepts, using fp-ts, ts-pattern, rambda and other functional libraries in all my projects
+- Like functional programming concepts, using fp-ts, ts-pattern, rambda and other functional libraries in all my js projects

 ### Frontend